fmorenopino/HeterogeneousHMM/README.md

 The Semi-Supervised HMM is a version of the Heterogenous HMM where the label emission probabilities are set *a priori*.
 This allows us to asocciate certain states to certain values of the labels, which provides guidance during the learning process.

-## 2. Available models and How to use them.
+## 2. Available models and how to use them.

 > Several implementations of the HMM have been developed, all these HMM models extend the *_BaseHMM* class.
+These models are:

 - Multinomial HMMs (Discrete HMM): Hidden Markov Model with multinomial (discrete) emission probabilities.
 - Gaussian HMMs: Hidden Markov Model with Gaussian emission probabilities.